pallets-eco/flask-social/docs/index.rst

 Getting Started
 ===============

 If you plan on allowing your users to connect with Facebook or Twitter, the first thing you'll want to do is register an application with either service provider.
 To create an application with Facebook visit the `Facebook Developers <https://developers.facebook.com/>`_ page.
 To create an application with Twitter visit the
 `Twitter Developers <https://dev.twitter.com/>`_ page.

 Bear in mind that Flask-Social requires Flask-Security.
 It would be a good idea to review the documentation for Flask-Security before moving on here as it assumes you have knowledge and a working Flask-Security app already.

 Configuration
 -------------

 After you register your application(s) you'll need to configure your Flask app with the consumer key and secret.
 When dealing with Facebook, the consumer key is also referred to as the App ID/API Key.
 The following is an example of how to configure your application with your provider's application values

 **Twitter**::

     app.config['SOCIAL_TWITTER'] = {
-        'oauth': {
         'consumer_key': 'twitter consumer key',
         'consumer_secret': 'twitter consumer secret'
     }
-    }

 **Facebook**::

     app.config['SOCIAL_FACEBOOK'] = {
-        'oauth': {
+        {
         'consumer_key': 'facebook app id',
         'consumer_secret': 'facebook app secret',
         'request_token_params': {
             'scope': 'email'
         }
     }
-    }

 **foursquare**::

     app.config['SOCIAL_FOURSQUARE'] = {
-        'oauth': {
         'consumer_key': 'client id',
         'consumer_secret': 'client secret',
         'request_token_params': {
             'response_type': 'code'
         },
         'access_token_params': {
             'grant_type': 'authorization_code'
-            }
         }
     }

 Next you'll want to setup the `Social` extension and give it an instance of your datastore.
 In the following code the post login page is set to a hypothetical profile page instead of Flask-Security's default of the root index::

     # ... other required imports ...
     from flask.ext.social import Social
     from flask.ext.social.datastore import SQLAlchemyConnectionDatastore

     # ... create the app ...

     app.config['SECURITY_POST_LOGIN'] = '/profile'

     db = SQLAlchemy(app)

     # ... define user and role models ...